It is truly remarkable that we are living in a time when you can get a reel that functions this well for the price of a cheap pair of jeans.

 - 19lb drag in the 3000 model

-- Anti reverse is done by switching, unlike the automatic anti-reverse in the Sedona
+- Anti-reverse is done by switching, unlike the automatic anti-reverse in the Sedona

-Shimano Sienna Pros and Cons
+Shimano Sienna Review: Pros and Cons

-|Quality Japanese-designed reel for a bargain price||Slightly heavier than more upmarket Shimano models|
+|Quality Japanese-designed spinning reel for a bargain price||Slightly heavier than more upmarket Shimano reels|

-|Equipped with technology from more upmarket Shimano reels||Less corrosion resistant than more expensive models|
+|Equipped with technology from more upmarket Shimano reels||Less corrosion resistant than more expensive reels|

 |Stylish black and red design||Anti-reverse switch positioning is tough to find|

-|Category leading quality at this price||Doesn’t have the Hagane cold-forged gearing|
+|Category-leading quality at this price||Doesn’t have the Hagane cold-forged gearing|

-Shimano Sienna sizes
+Shimano Sienna Sizes

-As you can see from the official Shimano specs, the 500 model is comparatively light at 6.3oz and the weight for the largest model (the 4000) ranges up to 11.3oz.
+As you can see from the official Shimano specs, the 500 model is comparatively light at 6.3oz, and the weight for the largest model (the 4000) ranges up to 11.3oz.

-What kind of fishermen or woman would the Shimano Sienna suit?
+What Kind of Fishermen or Woman Would the Shimano Sienna Suit?